 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
-We send you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call our member experience team and ask for the "LIS Rider."
+We send you a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the Low Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
+If you don't have this insert, please call our member experience team and ask for the LIS Rider.

-SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage
+Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
-To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
+To keep things simple, we use drug in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.

 To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
 Chapter 5, Sections 1 through 4 explain these rules.
+When you use the plan's Real-Time Benefit Tool to look up drug coverage (see Chapter 3, Section 3.3), the cost shown is provided in real time meaning the cost you see in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
+You can also obtain information provided by the Real Time Benefit Tool by calling our member experience team.